 Knowledge Mobilization Partnership Program

 The Knowledge Mobilization Partnership Program (KMP2) will drive adoption of best and next practices across stakeholder groups in the aging and brain health sector and may include proven innovations in practices, products and services.
 This program will fund projects that have been successfully validated within their environments and are ready for broader scaling and adoption.
-This program will enable older adults, their circle of care, and healthcare practitioners, to gain access to knowledge, skills and support, in order to facilitate behavior change consistent with evidence.
+This program will enable older adults, their circle of care, and healthcare practitioners to gain access to knowledge, skills and support, in order to facilitate behaviour change consistent with evidence.
 The optimal end result is improved health outcomes and quality of life for older adults and/or their caregivers.

 Previous Calls for Innovation: